stargate/data-api/docker-compose/README.md

 # Docker Compose scripts for JSONAPI with DSE-6.9

-This directory provides two ways to start the Data API and Stargate coordinator with DSE-6.9 using `docker compose`.
+This directory provides a ways to start the Data API with DSE-6.9 using `docker compose`.

 ## Prerequisites